kg4zow/rm2-scripts/pdf2pngs/README.md

 ### Linux

-Ghostscript is usually avaliable from your Linux distribution's package repositories, with the name "`ghostscript`".
+Ghostscript is usually available from your Linux distribution's package repositories, with the name "`ghostscript`".

 * CentOS, Fedora, etc. - `yum install ghostscript`